Ihemail/vJunos_on_Proxmox/README.md

 ### vJunos Overview

-vJunos is a virtual version of a Juniper switch/router/EVO based switch that runs the Junos OS. vJunos has majorly 3 flavors: vJunos-switch, vJunos-router & vJunosEvolved
+vJunos is a virtual version of a Juniper switch/router/EVO based switch that runs the Junos OS. vJunos has majorly 3 flavors: vJunos-switch, vJunos-router & vJunosEvolved.

 You can install a vJunos-switch or vJunos-router or vJunosEvolved as a virtual machine (VM) on an x86 server.

 The vJunos-switch is built using EX9214 as a reference Juniper switch and supports a single Routing Engine and single Flexible PIC Concentrator (FPC).